Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Related Works

-\textbf{Theoretical/empirical works on OSR.} Recent theoretical works \cite{meinke2019towards,meinke2021provably} tackle OSR with theoretical guarantees on the performance but with specific distributional modeling assumptions (e.g.~Gaussian mixture).
-On the other hand, \cite{liu2018open,fang2021learning} conduct theoretical studies in a more general setting by extending the classical closed-set PAC framework \cite{valiant1984theory} to open-set environments, deriving analytical bounds of the generalization error in the context of OSR.
-In particular, \cite{liu2018open} relates OSR to transfer learning and interprets the unknown class samples as covariate shifts.
+Recent theoretical works \cite{meinke2019towards,meinke2021provably} tackle OSR with theoretical guarantees on the performance but with specific distributional modeling assumptions (e.g.~Gaussian mixture). \cite{fang2021learning} conduct theoretical studies in a more general setting by extending the classical closed-set PAC framework \cite{valiant1984theory} to open-set environments, deriving analytical bounds of the generalization error in the context of OSR. \cite{liu2018open} relates OSR to transfer learning and interprets the unknown class samples as covariate shifts.
 This enables the substitution of theoretical bounds derived in the transfer learning setting \cite{ben2007analysis} to open-set environments.
-On the other hand, \cite{dhamija2018reducing} observes that for a model trained only with known class samples, the magnitudes of representation vectors tend to exhibit relatively larger values over the known class than over the unknown ones.
-However, the study does not analyze the underlying principle of the observed characteristic.
+On the other hand, \cite{dhamija2018reducing} observes that for a model trained only with known class samples, the magnitudes of representation vectors tend to exhibit relatively larger values over the known class than over the unknown ones. \cite{dietterich2022familiarity} empirically proved that the standard discriminative models detect unknown classes mainly based on their unfamiliar features rather than based on the novelty of unknown category.